elisaoh/ECE759/cuml-branch-0.14/cpp/examples/arima/README.md

 ```

 2. Run with non-trivial dataset:
-To use `dbscan_example` on non-trivial datasets, first input file needs to be prepared.
+To use `arima_example` on non-trivial datasets, first input file needs to be prepared.
 If the dataset has N samples with M features each, the input file needs to be and ASCII file with N\*M rows with features linearized as below,
 ```
 sample-0-feature-0
 sample-0-feature-1